Commentary by Jack Kelley

 “Because you have seen me you have believed; blessed are those who have not seen and yet have believed” (John 20:29)

-Mary, Joanna, and I hurried quietly through the streets of Jerusalem toward the Damascus gate.
+Some of the other women and I hurried quietly through the streets of Jerusalem toward the Damascus gate.
 We were trying not to attract any unwanted attention in case the officials were looking for us.
 It was just barely sunrise on Sunday morning, the first day after the Sabbath that followed the Passover.
 We could hear the priests at the Temple blowing the shofar announcing the Feast of First Fruits, the dedication of the spring harvest.

 Normally we didn’t wait so long before preparing a body for burial but by the time Joseph and Nicodemus had gotten the Lord’s body off the cross and laid Him in Joseph’s tomb it was nearly sundown and the special Sabbath known as the Feast of Unleavened Bread was about to begin.
 When it did, no more work would be permitted.
-So after seeing where they put His body we rushed home to prepare the spices and perfumes we would need for His burial.
+So after seeing where they put His body, we rushed home to prepare the spices and perfumes we would need for His burial.
 The day after Unleavened Bread was the regular Sabbath, and again no work could be done.
 But finally it was Sunday morning, the 3rd day since His death, and we could properly cleanse the body and apply the aromatic spices whose aroma would mask the smell of decay while the body decomposed.

 We’d spent the last three days hiding in fear of the Temple Guard and trying to get over the shock of His death.
 Maybe you can imagine what an emotional time we were going through.
 Just a week earlier, on the day you call Palm Sunday, we had accompanied Jesus into Jerusalem to shouts of “Hosanna, hosanna to the Son of David … Blessed is He Who comes in the Name of the Lord!”
 Then there was that incident at the Temple on Monday when He drove out the money changers, and the constant tension between Him and the officials in the days afterward.
 His betrayal and arrest, and His trial and execution all took place on Thursday, and then He was gone.
 Talk about extremes.
 Of course, this is exactly what He told us would happen.
 But believe me when I say that talking about it and experiencing it were two different things.